 - Measure the traffic your content is generating.
 There are plenty of free tools available from Google Analytics to the metrics offered on social networking sites such as Facebook, LinkedIn and Twitter.

-- Measure the bounce and conversion rate, average length of visits.
+- Measure the bounce, conversion rate and average length of visits.
 These criteria will help you to assess whether the content delivers sufficient value to your customers.

 - Can customers engage with our brand or business without visiting the website?
 Are our current customers being served adequately on social media?
 And are we using social to track new sales leads?